Experiments/Visualizations

 captionstrA caption for the image.

-:::tip mlop uses PILLOW as its backend for image logging, with the following supported formats. :::
+mlop uses pillow as its backend for image logging, with the following supported formats.

 Examples